-Dan has successfully represented brokers, sellers and buyers in cases involving the nondisclosure of defective conditions, mortgage brokers and lenders in serial ADA litigants, against misrepresenting borrowers as well as wrongful foreclosure actions, owners in cases involving partition, possession and nuisance, neighbors in cases involving prescriptive easements, boundary line disputes and encroachment, individual members of LLCs and partnerships regarding issues of governance and control of profits, and tort claims by and against third parties.
+Dan has successfully represented brokers, sellers and buyers in cases involving the nondisclosure of defective conditions, real property owners and business owners in actions by serial ADA litigants, mortgage brokers and lenders in actions against misrepresenting borrowers as well as wrongful foreclosure actions, owners in cases involving partition, possession and nuisance, neighbors in cases involving prescriptive easements, boundary line disputes and encroachment, individual members of LLCs and partnerships regarding issues of governance and control of profits, and tort claims by and against third parties.

 Dan has been with Hoge Fenton since 1989.
 He joined the hiring committee as an associate in 1992.
 He became a shareholder in 1997 and has served multiple terms as a practice group leader, having chaired (at different times) both the Real Estate and Litigation departments.
 He has served as the firm’s Managing Shareholder since 2013.